euphonie/study-notes/Other/ICU Certification/Beginner (Level 0).md

 - No moving over or under another athlete.

 ## Dismounts
-- Only allowed release-to-cradle and release-and-assisted to performing surface (pop down).
+- Only allowed release-and-assisted to performing surface (pop down).
+- Waist level cradles are not allowed.
+- Twisting dismounts are not allowed.
+- No moving under, over dismount.
+-

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzA5MzAxNzIsNzAxNjEwMTYwXX0=
+eyJoaXN0b3J5IjpbNTU5OTMxMTczLDcwMTYxMDE2MF19
 -->